List of Ninjago episodes: Tales from the Monastery of Spinjitzu (2018)

 Tales from the Monastery of Spinjitzu is a series of six canon shorts from the Lego website released on December 19, 2018, made to promote the Ninjago Legacy sets.
 Some are made-up flashbacks while others take place between seasons 9 and 10.

 Prime Empire Original Shorts (2020)

-Prime Empire Original Shorts is a series of six short films that were released on the Lego YouTube channel as a prequel to the release of the twelfth season titled Prime Empire.
+Prime Empire Original Shorts is a series of six canon shorts that were released on the Lego YouTube channel as a prequel to the release of the twelfth season titled Prime Empire.

 Ninjago: Reimagined (2021)

 Ninjago: Reimagined is a series of five short films released on the Lego YouTube channel to celebrate the ten-year anniversary of Ninjago using a variety of animation styles.
+The final short, Golden Hour, is considered to be the only one canon to the show, according to both Kevin Burke and Chris "Doc" Wyatt.

 The Virtues of Spinjitzu (2022)

 Master Wu teaches the ninja about the six fundamental virtues of Spinjitzu.